Pulling the Strings

 Gaming the System

 The documentary examines the role of money in politics, as viewed specifically through some of the practices used by the Koch Brothers and their representatives.
-One example is elections in Wisconsin, where Koch Industries money supported the union-busting (Republican) Governor Scott Walker to ensure that new legislation will continue to favor their companies, at the expense of the middles class.
+One example is elections in the state of Wisconsin.
+There, Koch Industries money supported the union-busting (Republican) Governor Scott Walker.
+Their financial support helped to ensure that new legislation will continue to favor Koch companies, at the expense of the middles class.

 Evil Corp Unlimited

 This documentary offers but a glimpse into the vast network that makes up the Koch web of influence.
 To learn more, I would strongly encourage you to read “Inside the Koch Brothers Toxic Empire.”
 It’s a thoroughly enlightening article from Rolling Stone.Despite being best known for their coverage of music, the magazine has some brilliant and refreshing investigative pieces.